 - Reformed Church in the United States

 - Reformed Presbyterian Church of North America

 Why isn’t there just one Reformed church?
 While the churches listed above have more similarities than differences, they do not agree on all matters of belief and practice.
 (Also see 7 Symbols of Protestant Christianity)

-Additionally, the churches listed above are not necessarily the result of differences in peripheral matters that have turned in church splits.
+Additionally, the churches listed above are not necessarily due to differences in peripheral matters that have turned into church splits.
 Sometimes the differences come from the region or culture of a church’s origin.